We tried to anticipate your every question

 - An affidavit of support indicating your ability to fund the cost of attending Rose-Hulman

 1. Do you have the major I'm interested in?
-Rose-Hulman offers undergraduate degrees in 16 majors: Applied Biology, Biochemistry, Biomedical Engineering, Chemical Engineering, Chemistry, Civil Engineering, Computer Engineering, Computer Science, Economics, Electrical Engineering, Engineering Physics, Mathematics, Mechanical Engineering, Optical Engineering, Physics and Software Engineering.
-Graduate degrees may be earned in eight programs: Biomedical Engineering, Chemical Engineering, Civil Engineering, Electrical and Computer Engineering, Engineering Management, Environmental Engineering, Mechanical Engineering and Optical Engineering.
+Rose-Hulman offers undergraduate degrees in 16 majors: Biology, Biochemistry, Biomedical Engineering, Chemical Engineering, Chemistry, Civil Engineering, Computer Engineering, Computer Science, Economics, Electrical Engineering, Engineering Physics, Mathematics, Mechanical Engineering, Optical Engineering, Physics and Software Engineering.
+Graduate degrees may be earned in eight programs: Biomedical Engineering, Chemical Engineering, Civil Engineering, Electrical and Computer Engineering, Engineering Management, Environmental Engineering, Mechanical Engineering, Optical Engineering, and Software Engineering.

 2. Will I get practical experience along with classroom work?
 Yes!
 Hands-on learning is very important at Rose-Hulman.
 There are four ways you can get real-world experience while you are a student.